 What if you had a magic compass for your business, something that would help you quickly decide if a course of action is right for you?
-If you have a clear and well-written mission statement, then you do have that magic compass!
+If you have a clear and well-written mission, vision, and value statement, then you do have that magic compass!
 If you don’t have one, let’s get busy crafting one just for you.

 First, what is a mission statement?
-How does is it different from a vision statement or a set of core values?
-It turns out those three – values, vision, and mission – are connected like the links in a chain.
+How is it different from a vision or a set of core values?
+It turns out those three – mission, vision, and value statement – are connected like the links in a chain.

-Values are those abstract principles that are fundamental to what a person or group does and why they do it.
-When the French use the phrase “liberty, equality, fraternity,” they are expressing three bedrock values of their culture.
-When people in the U.S. sing their national anthem, they are expressing their common values of freedom, bravery and courage, and endurance in the face of hardship.
+Values are those abstract principles fundamental to what a person or group does and why they do it.
+When the French use the phrase “liberty, equality, fraternity,” they express three bedrock values of their culture.
+When people in the U.S. sing their national anthem, they express their common values of freedom, bravery and courage, and endurance in the face of hardship.
 Stop and consider what values you uphold in your business.
 Choose just one.
 Then add another.
 Then add one more.
 Now you have your business’ three bedrock values.
-(If you’re unsure, consult the list at the end of this post to see if it sparks more clarity about what is essential to your business.
-Think about the values you would never want to live without.)
+If you’re unsure, consult the list of values at the end of this post.
+It might spark more clarity about what is essential to your business.
+Think about the values you would never want to live without.

 Let’s look at a few strong, clear mission statements.
-Google says: “…our mission [is] to organize the world’s information and make it universally accessible and useful.”
-Amazon’s mission, which it has followed since its founding is, “to be Earth’s most customer-centric company, where customers can find and discover anything they might want to buy online, and … to offer its customers the lowest possible prices.”
-And here is Southwest Airlines’ mission (which they refer to as their purpose): “To connect people to what’s important in their lives through friendly, reliable, and low-cost air travel.”
+For instance, Google says: “…our mission [is] to organize the world’s information and make it universally accessible and useful.”
+Amazon’s mission, which it has followed since its founding, is “to be Earth’s most customer-centric company, where customers can find and discover anything they might want to buy online, and … to offer its customers the lowest possible prices.”
+Next, look at Southwest Airlines’ mission (which they refer to as their purpose): “To connect people to what’s important in their lives through friendly, reliable, and low-cost air travel.”

-Notice that these mission statements contain very few words, just a couple dozen at most, even though they are enormous companies!
+Notice that these mission statements contain very few words, even though they are enormous companies!
 Those few words describe what they do every day.
-Amazon’s job is NOT to organize the world’s information, and Southwest Airlines does NOT set out to help customers shop online.
-Also note that these missions don’t describe what the companies will do “some day” but rather they tell what the company does (or aims to do) every day.
+Amazon’s job is not to organize the world’s information.
+Likewise, Southwest Airlines does not set out to help customers shop online.
+Also, note that these missions don’t describe what the companies will do “someday” but instead tell what the company does (or aims to do) every day.
 They are focused on verbs – organize, offer, make, connect – the actions that the company is committing to.

-A clear and concise mission statement is good for you, your employees, your subcontractors, and your clients.
+A clear and concise mission statement is good for you, your employees, subcontractors, and clients.
 It will:

 - give guidance to your employees and subs, reminding them of where their focus should be;

-- introduce you to clients, helping them to quickly grasp what your company offers.
+- introduce you to clients, helping them quickly grasp what your company offers.

-Subcontractors know that their aim during every moment they’re working with our clients is to help them manage their everyday challenges.
-And as the owner, I know that we are always looking for ways to make it easier for clients to access that help.
+Furthermore, subcontractors knew their aim during every client appointment was to help them manage their everyday challenges.
+And as the owner, I knew we were always looking for ways to make it easier for clients to access that help.

-A well-crafted mission will be give guidance every time you make a decision.
+A well-crafted mission guides you every time you make a decision.
 Ask yourself:

 - Do my marketing tactics reach the people who it is my mission to help?